MIxS-MInAS/MIxS-MInAS.github.io/docs/proposal.md

 While ancient DNA researchers are generally good at uploading sequence data, associated metadata completeness is often very poor.
 This has resulted in emerging sub-discipline specific projects that act to somewhat ‘retroactively’ collect and standardise such metadata (see AADR, Poseidon Framework for ancient human data, Cyberinfrastructure for Ancient Sedimentary DNA Working Group for ancient sediment DNA, and AncientMetagenomeDir (Fellows Yates et al. 2021) for ancient metagenomics, in the references below).

 This project aims to improve metadata reporting at ‘the source’ (i.e., at data upload to ENA/SRA databases) to make maintenance of the above databases easier.
 However, in addition, this project aims to be primarily developed in a ‘sub-discipline’ agnostic manner.
 By identifying common-descriptors that can apply across multiple aDNA research sub-disciplines, this will help to replace or reduce the necessity for the partly redundant efforts in such specialist databases as described above, as this information would be stored with data on upload.
 Data querying and retrieval can then occur in the sequencing databases themselves.
-Furthermore, by initially focusing on descriptors that already apply across multiple disciplines, this will also increase the likelihood of the proposed checklist being applicable to new sub-disciplines of ancient DNA in the future as they emerge.
+Furthermore, by initially focusing on descriptors that already apply across multiple disciplines, this will also increase the likelihood of the extension and proposed submission packages being applicable to new sub-disciplines of ancient DNA in the future as they emerge.
 Once these common descriptors are defined, we will develop more sub-discipline specific extensions to account for sub-discipline specific required information.

 ## How does this project fit into GSC’s mission statement (might also expand it)

 While aDNA disciplines have been recognised for high-levels of public data sharing (Anagnostou et al. 2015), associated metadata is often limited and therefore limits the level of ‘Findability’ (of FAIR principles, (Wilkinson et al. 2016)) or ‘discoverability’ of such genomic data.

-This project aims to use community-based input to extend existing GSC checklists to make them compatible with ancient DNA data.
-This will facilitate ancient DNA researchers to upload rich metadata about samples and their associated sequencing data more routinely and consistently.
+This project aims to use community-based input to extend existing GSC checklists via an extension to make them compatible with ancient DNA data.
+This in combination with community-agreed submission packages will facilitate ancient DNA researchers to upload rich metadata about samples and their associated sequencing data more routinely and consistently.

 ## Will you start a GSC working group (how far along are you?)?
 If not, why not (i.e. subgroup within developers group, existing external community, etc)

 We aim to first work in separate sub-working-groups within existing aDNA communities to define descriptors required for different sub-disciplines.
 This currently includes the SPAAM community for ancient metagenomics (primarily microbial genomics and microbiome metagenomics), CIADR for ancient human remains, and the sedaDNA society for ancient sedaDNA.
 After this, leaders of each sub-working-group will meet to find common descriptors among each working-group, which the wider aDNA community will review through open invitations via mailing lists, twitter announcements, and presentations at conferences.

-Once the first release of the MINAS checklist is published, we expect to form an official GSC working group for continued maintenance.
+Once the first release of the MInAS extensions and submission packages are published, we expect to form an official GSC working group for continued maintenance.

 ## How do you wish to further engage the GSC (recruit members to project, get consultation, link to other GSC projects, etc)

-Attendance and input of GSC members of the different relevant checklists at MINAS-related meetings would be valuable.
+Attendance and input of GSC members of the different relevant checklists at MInAS-related meetings would be valuable.
 Support from GSC for wider-advertising and improving awareness of the project would also be welcome.

 In addition, aDNA groups are often cross-disciplinary - such as sitting in social science faculties - and do not receive training in data management (submission nor retrieval).
 We believe support from GSC and related communities introducing GSC initiatives at dedicated workshops (SPAAM, CIADR) and discipline-related conferences (ISBA), in the form of presentations or training (such as in ENA/SRA submission), would be also highly beneficial for the field.